Suspect in hammer attack on Paul Pelosi due in court in San Francisco

 The state charges are punishable by a prison sentence of 13 years to life.
 The federal charges carry a combined maximum sentence of 50 years, the Justice Department said in a statement announcing the charges.

-(Reporting by Paresh Dave; Writing and additional reporting by Dan Whitcomb; Editing by Tom Hogue)
+(Reporting by Paresh Dave; Writing and additional reporting by Dan Whitcomb; Editing by Tom Hogue and Howard Goller)

 ((Dan.Whitcomb@tr.com; 310-491-7290;))